QiufangMa/template-mechanism/draft-xxx-netmod-yang-config-template.md

 configuration data modeled by YANG.
-This document defines the use of YANG-based configuration template mechanism so that the configuration data could be defined as template and applied repeatedly to avoid the redundant definition of identical Configuration and ensure consistency of it.
-This approach is both convenient and efficient, as it minimizes the size of the running datastore and reduces network provisioning time.
+This document defines the use of YANG-based configuration template mechanism so that the configuration data could be defined as template and applied repeatedly to avoid the redundant definition of identical Configuration and ensure the consistency of it.
+This approach is convenient and efficient, because it minimizes duplication in the running datastore.

 --- middle